kernel-cyrus/kernel-tour/docs/mm/memblock.md

-memblock_overlaps_region	// Check if region has overlaps with region in type mem list memblock_mark_hotplug		// mark region as hotplug mem memblock_mark_mirror		// mark region as mirror mem memblock_mark_nomap		// mark region as nomap (not be added to kernel direct mapping)
+memblock_overlaps_region	// Check if region has overlaps with region in type mem list memblock_mark_hotplug		// mark region as hotplug mem memblock_mark_mirror		// mark region as mirror mem memblock_mark_nomap		// mark region as nomap (not be added to linear mapping)
 ```

 ### Loop Iterators